DrugLib.com — Drug Information Portal

 VINBLASTINE SUMMARY

-Vinblastine Sulfate for Injection USP is vincaleukoblastine, sulfate (1:1) (salt).
-It is the salt of an alkaloid extracted from Vinca rosea Linn., a common flowering herb known as the periwinkle (more properly known as Catharanthus roseus G. Don).
+Vinblastine sulfate is the salt of an alkaloid extracted from Vinca rosea Linn., a common flowering herb known as the periwinkle (more properly known as Catharanthus roseus G. Don).
 Previously, the generic name was vincaleukoblastine, abbreviated VLB.
 It is a stathmokinetic oncolytic agent.
 When treated in vitro with this preparation, growing cells are arrested in metaphase.

-Vinblastine sulfate is indicated in the palliative treatment of the following:
+Vinblastine Sulfate Injection is indicated in the palliative treatment of the following:

 Current principles of chemotherapy for many types of cancer include the concurrent administration of several antineoplastic agents.
 For enhanced therapeutic effect without additive toxicity, agents with different dose-limiting clinical toxicities and different mechanisms of action are generally selected.
 Therefore, although vinblastine sulfate is effective as a single agent in the aforementioned indications, it is usually administered in combination with other antineoplastic drugs.
 Such combination therapy produces a greater percentage of response than does a single-agent regimen.
 These principles have been applied, for example, in the chemotherapy of Hodgkin’s disease.